-This December Ordrupgaard will be laying the foundation for a new underground extension designed by the famous Norwegian architects Snøhetta.
+In the near future Ordrupgaard will be laying the foundation for a new underground extension designed by the famous Norwegian architects Snøhetta.
 The entire museum will be closed during the construction process, but the park will remain open.
 The new extension Himmelhaven is intended to safeguard the museums valuable French collection.

 With the addition of the Zaha Hadid extension in 2005 Ordrupgaard got the opportunity to hold large international special exhibitions like Van Gogh, Gauguin, Bernard.
 Friction of Ideas (2014) and Scandinavia’s biggest Monet exhibition in 2016.
-In 2017 Ordrupgaard will expand again – this time to optimize the safekeeping of the museums valuable collection of impressionist artworks.
+Soon Ordrupgaard will expand again – this time to optimize the safekeeping of the museums valuable collection of impressionist artworks.

 The construction process

-In December 2017 the foundation for Himmelhaven will be laid.
 Due to the construction area, access to the museum and Finn Juhl’s house will be blocked, and therefore the museum will close during the entire building process.
 Unfortunately, this also means that special exhibitions and access to the permanent collection will be halted, but there will still be access to the art park.

 Safeguarding the collection